Learn Amateur Radio

 Friends Everywhere

-Local amateur radio clubs are located throughout Australia and are a great resource for obtaining your amateur radio licence and getting started.
+Local amateur radio clubs are located throughout Australia and provide a welcoming place to learn, gain your amateur radio licence, and get started with practical help and support.